 Travel, housing, and logistics

 One of the biggest questions new locum psychiatrists have is how travel and housing are handled.
 In most cases, agencies either arrange or reimburse for flights, transportation, and housing.
-This support can take a lot off your plate, especially if you’re heading to a new state or rural community.
+Agency support can take a lot off your plate, especially if you’re heading to a new state or rural community.

 Some providers opt for assignments close to home, avoiding travel altogether.
 Others embrace the chance to explore different parts of the country, enjoy new scenery, and work with unique patient populations.
 Whether you prefer staying rooted or being on the move, locums can accommodate a wide range of lifestyles.